-Standard size piles are considered to have a nominal dimension less than or equal to 18 in.
+Standard size piles shall be considered to have a nominal dimension less than or equal to 18 in.

-The provisions described below apply for columns with monolithic fixed connections to the footings designed for elastic forces as in SDC B or for column plastic hinge formation at the base as in SDC B, C, or D. For
+The provisions described below shall be taken to apply to columns with monolithic fixed connections to the footings designed for elastic forces as in SDC B or for column plastic hinge formation at the base as in SDC B, C, or D. For conformance to capacity design principles the